graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 `{"query": "query Q ($i:Int!) { q(i: $i) }", "variables": [7]}` (note: invalid
 shape for `variables`).

-Requests that do not constitute a well-formed _GraphQL-over-HTTP request_ should result in status code `400` (Bad Request).
+A request that does not constitute a well-formed _GraphQL-over-HTTP request_ SHOULD result in status code `400` (Bad Request).

 ##### Document parsing failure